On the topology of H(2): Symplectic homology bases associated to admissible decompositions and the group .

 \dem We know that each of the curves $g_1,g_2$ contains two Weierstrass points.
 Let $W'$ be the other Weierstrass point of $M$ which is not contained in $g_1\cup g_2$.
-We have two possibilities:\\
+We have two possibilities:

 \underline{\bf Case 1: $W'\in g$.} Let $s$ be the segment of $g$ which contains $W'$ with endpoints in $g\cap (g_1\cup g_2)$.
-We denote by $P_1,P_2$ the two endpoints of $s$, and choose the orientation of $s$ to be from $P_1$ to $P_2$.
-Since $\tau(g)=-g$, and $\tau(W')=W'$, we deduce that $\tau(s)=-s$, and $P_1, P_2$ are interchanged by $\tau$.
-It follows that $P_1$ and $P_2$ are both contained in either $g_1$ or $g_2$.
-Without loss of generality, we can assume that $P_1,P_2$ are contained in $g_2$.\\
+We denote by $Q_1,Q_2$ the two endpoints of $s$, and choose the orientation of $s$ to be from $Q_1$ to $Q_2$.
+Since $\tau(g)=-g$, and $\tau(W')=W'$, we deduce that $\tau(s)=-s$, and $Q_1, Q_2$ are interchanged by $\tau$.
+It follows that $Q_1$ and $Q_2$ are both contained in either $g_1$ or $g_2$.
+Without loss of generality, we can assume that $Q_1,Q_2$ are contained in $g_2$.

 We know that $\tau$ preserves the orientation of $M$, since $\tau$ reverses the orientation of $s$ and $g_2$, we deduce that $s$ meets both sides of $g_2$.
-Let $r$ be one of the two subsegments of $g_2$ with endpoints $P_1,P_2$, and let $W''$ be the Weierstrass point which is contained in $r$.
-Note that $P_1$ and $P_2$ must be distinct, otherwise $s=g$, and $\card\{g\cap(g_1\cup g_2)\}= 1$, which is discard by the hypothesis.\\
+Let $r$ be one of the two subsegments of $g_2$ with endpoints $Q_1,Q_2$, and let $W''$ be the Weierstrass point which is contained in $r$.
+Note that $Q_1$ and $Q_2$ must be distinct, otherwise $s=g$, and $\card\{g\cap(g_1\cup g_2)\}= 1$, which is discard by the hypothesis.
 Consider the simple closed curve $g'_3$ which is composed by $s$ and $r$.
+Note that we have $\langle g'_3, g_2 \rangle=\pm 1$, therefore $g'_3\neq 0$ in $H_1(M,\Z)$, and in particular $g'_3$ is an essential, non-separating curve.
 From the definition, we see that $\tau(g'_3)=-g'_3$.
-We can move $g'_3$ slightly so that the following conditions are satisfied
+We can move $g'_3$ slightly in its free homotopy class so that the following conditions are satisfied

 \begin{itemize} \item[.] $g'_3\cap s =\{W'\}$,

 \item[.] $g'_3 \cap g_2 =\{W''\},$